-- 2.15 Taking account of the planning permissions which have been granted, the allocated development sites in the Site Allocations Development Plan and making an allowance for windfall developments there is a total assessed deliverable supply of land suitable for some 2,503 new homes - 2.16 Each year the Council is required to produce a statement which compares the future target for the delivery of new homes to the supply of housing land that is available to meet that target.
-The requirement of 480/ year over the next five years, means that there is a 5.2 years of land supply for the period 2021-2026. - 2.17 Total expected dwelling completions during the new Plan period 2016-36 are shown in the table below.
+- 2.15 Taking account of the planning permissions which have been granted, the allocated development sites in the Site Allocations Development Plan and making an allowance for windfall developments there is a total assessed deliverable supply of land suitable for some 2,234 additional homes - 2.16 Total expected dwelling completions during the new Plan period 2016-36 are shown in the table below.
 The total figure is projected to be 12,096 by 2036.